Majnu Ka Tilla

-Majnu-ka-tilla (MT) is a colony in Delhi, India that was established around 1950.
+Majnu-ka-tilla (MKT) is a colony in Delhi, India that was established around 1950.
 Majnu-ka-tilla is officially called New Aruna Nagar Colony, Chungtown, and Samyeling.
 It is part of North Delhi district and is located at the bank of the Yamuna River (NH-1) near ISBT Kashmiri Gate.

 History

+15th-18th century: Sikh period

-The historic name of the area, literally means the hillock of Majnu, after the tilla or mound where during the reign of Sikandar Lodhi (r.
-1489–1517) on Delhi Sultanate, a local Iranian Sufi mystic Abdulla, nicknamed Majnu (lost in love), met Sikh Guru, Guru Nanak Dev Ji on 20 July 1505.
+The historic name of the area literally means the hillock of Majnu, after the tilla or mound where during the reign of Sikandar Lodhi (r.
+1489–1517) on Delhi Sultanate, a local Iranian Sufi mystic Abdulla, nicknamed Majnu (lost in love), met first Sikh Guru, Guru Nanak Dev Ji on 20 July 1505.
 Majnu ferried people across the Yamuna river for free as a service to God, his devotion resulted in the guru Ji staying here till the end of July.

+The sixth Sikh guru, Guru Har Gobind (r.
+1606-1644) also stayed here.

-In later history, Sikh military leader Baghel Singh Dhaliwal built the Majnu ka Tila Gurudwara to commemorate the stay in 1783, and the sixth Sikh guru, Guru Har Gobind also stayed here.
+In 1783, Sikh military leader Baghel Singh Dhaliwal built the Majnu ka Tila Gurudwara to commemorate the stay of Guru Nanak Dev.

 Today it is one of oldest extant Sikh shrines in Delhi and the surrounding estate of donated by early 19th-century Sikh emperor, Ranjit Singh.

+19th-20th century: British colonial period

 Majnu Ka Tilla area has three main residential settlements with total 3000–3500 homes, Aruna Nagar, New Aruna Nagar and Old Chandrawal village, which was built up in the early 1900s, when British government settled labourers involved in the construction of the Central Secretariat buildings, during the construction of the New Delhi.
 The next round of settlement came post-independence in 1958-59 when Aruna Nagar was developed by the Land and Development wing of the Ministry of Urban Development as it disburses 925 plots of 40 sq. yard each, to people resettled here from various parts of North Delhi.
 The Tibetan refugee camp later named New Aruna Nagar developed after 1960.